GNN Radio

 GNNradio (Good News Network) is a network of Christian radio stations in the Southeastern United States, broadcasting Christian talk and teaching programs as well as Christian music.

-Programs heard on Good News Network include Grace to You with John MacArthur, In Touch with Charles Stanley, Thru the Bible with J. Vernon McGee, Love Worth Finding with Adrian Rogers, Turning Point with David Jeremiah, Running to Win with Erwin Lutzer, Focus on the Family, and Unshackled!
+Programs heard on Good News Network include Grace to You with John MacArthur, In Touch with Charles Stanley, Thru the Bible with J. Vernon McGee, Turning Point with David Jeremiah, Running to Win with Erwin Lutzer, Focus on the Family, and Unshackled!

 Stations

-The Good News Network is heard on 18 full-powered stations in Georgia, Alabama, South Carolina, and North Carolina, as well as 4 low-powered translators.
+The Good News Network is heard on 24 full-powered stations in Georgia, Alabama, South Carolina, and North Carolina; as well as 3 translators.